shealtielanz/Simply-Sway-CTFs/README.md

 This is my first attempt at creating something like this.
 If you enjoyed the challenge or found it helpful, please drop a review or post on Twitter and tag me [@shealtileanz](https://x.com/shealtielanz).

-> I used ChatGPT to give a more readable ReadMe.
+> I used ChatGPT to give a more readable and concise ReadMe.

 Enjoy :)